Zeniscribbles/Zeniscribbles.github.io/essays/Software-Engineering.md

 software-hardware dependencies are tracked, monitored for vulnerabilities or compromises, and compliant with regulations.

-Oh Ethics, the topic that both horrified you and intrigued you all at the same time.
-Do you remember the AI self-driving car
+Oh Ethics, the topic that both horrified you and intrigued you all at the same time.<br><br>

-ethics quiz, where no matter what you answer people still died?
-Ethics in software engineering often revolves around such
+Do you remember the AI self-driving car ethics quiz, where no matter what you answer people still died?
+Ethics in software

-complex decisions, where trade-offs and unintended consequences must be considered carefully.
-One real-world example that
+engineering often revolves around such complex decisions, where trade-offs and unintended consequences must be considered

-embodies these challenges is the infamous Stuxnet malware, first discovered in 2010.
-Recognized as the first cyber weapon,
+carefully.
+One real-world example that embodies these challenges is the infamous Stuxnet malware, first discovered in 2010.

-Stuxnet exploited multiple zero-day vulnerabilities and demonstrated how software could be used to achieve real-world
+Recognized as the first cyber weapon, Stuxnet exploited multiple zero-day vulnerabilities and demonstrated how software

-destruction.
-It manipulated industrial control systems to subtly alter centrifuge operations, causingphysical damage
+could be used to achieve real-world destruction.
+It manipulated industrial control systems to subtly alter centrifuge

-while masking its presence.
+operations, causingphysical damage while masking its presence.
 But why is Stuxnet more than just a cybersecurity story?
-For software engineers, it highlights

-the immense power—and responsibility—we hold.
-Stuxnet’s creation and deployment raise questions about accountability,
+For software engineers, it highlights the immense power—and responsibility—we hold.
+Stuxnet’s creation and deployment

-transparency, and the ethical boundaries of software use.
-When building software, engineers must consider: Who bears
+raise questions about accountability, transparency, and the ethical boundaries of software use.
+When building software,

-responsibility for unintended consequences?
-How do we balance innovation with potential misuse?
-Stuxnet also underscores
+engineers must consider: Who bears responsibility for unintended consequences?
+How do we balance innovation with potential

-the critical importance of security in software design.
-A single vulnerability in code can have cascading effects, leading
+misuse?
+Stuxnet also underscores the critical importance of security in software design.
+A single vulnerability in code

-to ethical dilemmas that ripple across industries and even nations.
-The lessons of Stuxnet extend to every software
+can have cascading effects, leading to ethical dilemmas that ripple across industries and even nations.
+The lessons of

-engineering project, urging us to think about the potential impact of our work.
-As engineers, we are not just writing
+Stuxnet extend to every software engineering project, urging us to think about the potential impact of our work.
+As

-lines of code; we are shaping tools that could influence lives, economies, and societies.
-The responsibility to build
+engineers, we are not just writing lines of code; we are shaping tools that could influence lives, economies, and societies.

-secure, transparent, and ethical systems cannot be overstated.<br><br>
+The responsibility to build secure, transparent, and ethical systems cannot be overstated.<br><br>

 Through these lessons, software engineering reveals itself as a discipline far greater than web development—a craft of precision,